Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

-We let $I$ be the identity matrix, $e$ be the vector of ones and $e_i$ be the $i$-th unit vector, all of appropriate dimension; we often need a basis for $e^\perp$, and we use the matrix \textdef{$V = \frac 1{\sqrt 2} $}; $X\bullet Y$ denotes the \emph{Hadamard product} (elementwise product) of two (compatible) matrices.
+We use $X\bullet Y$ to denote the \emph{Hadamard product} (elementwise product) of two (compatible) matrices.
 For a vector $d\in \Rn$, \textdef{$\Diag(d)\in \Sn$} denotes the diagonal matrix formed using $d$.
 The adjoint linear transformation for $S\in \Sn$ is denoted $\Diag^*(S)=\,$\textdef{$\diag(S)\in \Rn$}.
 For two compatible functions $f$ and $g$, we let $f\circ g$ denote the composite function.
 The classical Fenchel subdifferential of a convex function $h$ is defined as

 The Clarke subdifferential of a locally Lipschitz, not necessarily convex, function $h$ is defined as